Blog

 Phnom Penh Before and During the French Protectorate Era

 Due to political pressure from Siam and Vietnam during the 18th and 19th centuries, Cambodia was in a hard-hitting situation.
-According to historical records, in 1813, during the Vietnamese influence, King Ang Chan (1796-1834) established the palace called Banteay Kev (literally Crsystral Citadel) on the site where the current Royal Palace stands, unfortunately, it burned down a year after (1834) when a retreating Siamese army wrecked the city.
+According to historical records, in 1813, during the Vietnamese influence, King Ang Chan (1796-1834) established the palace called Banteay Kev (literally Crystal Citadel) on the site where the current Royal Palace stands, unfortunately, it burned down a year after (1834) when a retreating Siamese army wrecked the city.
 After King Ang Chan, the capital was relocated several times ranging from Longvek, Lavear Em, and Oudong.

 And It was not until 1866, under the reign of King Norodom I (1860–1904), the eldest son of King Ang Duong and the great grandfather of the late King Norodom Sihanouk, who ruled on behalf of Siam, that Phnom Penh became the permanent seat of government and capital of Cambodia, and also where the current Royal Palace was built in 1866 under the supervision of Oknha Tep Nimitr Mak.
 The re-establishment of Phnom Penh capital happened right after Cambodia first came into the French sphere in 1863.
 The time that France gained colonial control of much of mainland Southeast Asia begin in the 1860s, initial taking portions of southern Vietnam (known as Cochin-China), then Cambodian and the remainder of Vietnam and Laos, lastly amalgamating in 1887 into a federation of protectorates named French Indochina.